cmacdonald/IRcourseHM/README.md

  1. Telling Terrier which Maven package to import.
  1. manually adding the generate Jar file to Terrier's classpath.

+We now explain these two different methods below.

 ### Importing from the local Maven repository